Some career stuff.

 My Complete Resume

-to "go on" for a week of shows when an understudy was unavailable.
+had to "go on" for a week of shows when an understudy was

 The show was called "Marlowe."